Last update: 612/2023.

 Some guitars are identified so well with the players that played them that you can’t really picture them playing something else.
-Hendrix wouldn’t be Hendrix without a Stratocaster, and Jimmy Page in concert lives on in most people’s minds wearing a sunburst Les Paul slung way down low.
+Hendrix wouldn’t be Hendrix without a Stratocaster, and Jimmy Page in concert, lives on in most people’s minds wearing a sunburst Les Paul slung way down low.
 So when you think of the Gibson SG, Angus Young from AC/DC may be the first that springs to mind.

-Gibson SG – our review
+Gibson SG – Our review

 Like other iconic guitar designs, you certainly know an SG when you see it.
 The Standard has that distinctive ‘double horn’ shape, constructed from a solid piece of mahogany.
-It’s available in two different old-school nitrocellulose finish choices (Heritage Cherry and Ebony) that have been the classic choices for years.
+It’s available in two different old-school nitrocellulose finish choices (Heritage Cherry and Ebony) that have been classic for years.

 The neck is also constructed from mahogany with a rock-solid tenon neck joint (instead of a bolt-on design) that’s topped with a genuine rosewood fingerboard with 22 medium jumbo frets installed.
 The fingerboard is bound, which serves the dual purpose of eliminating any sharp edges while adding a classy touch.
 A Graph Tech nut helps to round out the entire package.

-Electronics and hardware
+Electronics and Hardware

 The tuning machines are Grover Rotomatics, which is sure that tuning up will be smooth and accurate.
 Two humbucking pickups – a Gibson 490R humbucker (neck position) and a 490T (bridge position) – are loaded onto the SG.

-They are controlled with the classic Gibson two-volume/two-tone knob set up and a three-way pickup selector switch.
+They are controlled with the classic Gibson two-volume/two-tone knob setup and a three-way pickup selector switch.
 Simple but effective!

 Gibson SG – No hard case